d-kja/todo-list/README.md

 # todo-list

--   A simple todo list using Express and EJS
+-   A simple todo list using Node and EJS

 ## Table